 - CO1.
 Create awareness about the distinctive features of political theory and modern political thought of India - CO2.
 Analyze the different aspects of political theory and the contribution of the modern India thinkers to political theorizing and relative autonomy of Indian political thought - CO3.
 Initiate an in-depth study of the dynamics of various changes that took place in India in this period - CO4.
 Familiarity with the main issues and concerns in the public life of a regional society as it shaped in the context of colonialism, nationalism and modernity Note: The paper will consist of two parts.
 The first part (Written examination) of 80 marks will be divided into four units.
-Two questions will be asked from each unit and the student will have to answer one question from each unit.
-The second part of 20 marks will consist of a Seminar paper to be evaluated by the course teacher taking into consideration the contents and presentation of the paper.
+There will be two questions in each unit and the student will have to answer one question from each unit.
+The second part of 20 marks will consist of two assignments and a Seminar paper to be evaluated by the course teacher.
 Unit-I School of Indian Liberalism: